Large Language Models for Software Engineering: A Systematic Literature Review: Approach

 \subsection{Research Questions}

-To provide a comprehensive overview of the LLMs4SE field, it is important to fully comprehend how these models are currently being applied in SE, the challenges they face, and their potential future research directions in SE.
-Thus, we aim to provide a systematic literature review of the application of LLMs to software engineering.
+To provide a comprehensive overview of the LLM4SE field, it is important to fully comprehend how these models are currently being applied in SE, the challenges they face, and their potential future research directions in SE.
+Thus, we aim to provide an SLR of the application of LLMs to software engineering.
 This study thus aims to answer the following research questions: